-This booklet has been written to provide a guide to parents of children who are receiving radiotherapy to the mediastinum.
-It explains the side effects that may be experienced during and after treatment.
+This booklet has been written to provide a guide to parents of children who are receiving craniospinal radiotherapy.
+This booklet explains the side effects that may be experienced during and after treatment.

 It attempts to cover any possible questions or concerns you may have.
 If you have further questions or would like clarification about anything you have read, please speak to a member of staff.